Illusions of Control

 After years of unsuccessful efforts to stem erosion in market share and customer retention, frustrated CEOs of once-strong legacy brands often show signs of siege mentality, especially when tough questions are met with blank stares.
 Are we offering the right value proposition (outcome for customers)?
 Are we delivering it?
 What’s standing in our way?
 When answers prove elusive, either internally or from outside partners, these CEOs often make the fateful decision to “take control of their destiny” and vertically integrate.

 The question is – what destiny?
 And is it one that leads to greater numbers of customers choosing their offerings at acceptable prices?
 Public rationales for most vertical integration moves are usually more about cost savings, efficiency, lower prices, and greater control.
 They typically make only vague allusions to the messy business of customers and new ways of winning them over.
 Let’s look at a recent example.

 Reinvent Distribution for End-Customers

-At the end of the day the best business model reinventions deliver better results to end customers, not protection of the provider’s status quo.
+At end of day the best business model reinventions deliver better results to end customers, not protection of provider’s status quo.
 Practically, that raises tough questions about how to forge alliances and work collaboratively with common end-customers.
-At times, such collaboration is simply not possible, and complete ownership is essential to success.
+At times, collaboration is simply not possible, and complete ownership is essential to success.
 But such times are few and far between.
 And Apple aside, these attempts rarely succeed.

-We suspect the vertical integration we see today stems from mistrust of market forces.
-This is likely a result of tough economic conditions and fast-changing industries.
+We suspect the vertical integration see today stems from mistrust of market forces.
+This is likely result of tough economic conditions and fast-changing industries.
 But don’t be fooled.
 Customers will still have the final vote.

 When it comes to vertical integration, Buyer Beware.